-We taste tested our way through supermarket and bakery buns to bring you our top buys for Easter 2017.
+We tasted our way through supermarket and bakery hot cross buns to bring you our top buys for Easter 2018.
 Read our review to find the winning products…

 Hot cross buns are our number one Easter essential.
-While making your own is easier than you might think, shop-bought buns save time and hassle – but which ones are worth buying?
+While making your own is easier than you might think, shop-bought buns save time and hassle, but which ones are worth buying?
 We’ve noticed supermarkets are getting more and more inventive with flavourings, shapes and sizes – from chocolate, cheese and fudge buns, to brioche, sourdough and wheat-free options.
-We taste tested 27 buns to bring you our four best buys.

 What's your favourite style of hot cross bun?
 Let us know in the comments section below.
 For more taste tests and product rundowns, visit our review section.